tubiz/jusibe-wc-sms-notifications/readme.txt

 == Changelog ==

+= 1.3.0 - November 19, 2019 =
+*   New: Add new replace variables: products, products with quantity and payment method
+*   Update: WC 3.8 compatibility.

 = 1.2.0 - September 6, 2019 =
 *	New: Add new replace variable phone number and shop url
 *   Update: WC 3.7 compatibility.